JepMik/GCL-Build-Analyse-Tool/README.md

 After each of the annotating tags (begin | end) there is a whitespace to delimit the predicate in brackets.

-### **Program graphs:**
+### **Program Graphs:**
 The Program Graphs are developed by two main functions:
 1. Generate Deterministic Program Graphs
 2. Generate Non-Deterministic Program Graphs

 These function takes the expressions and turn them into a list of edges containing `(node(int), expression(command), node(int))`.

  These lists are of course different, depending on the choice of the desired Program Graph.
-The differences in syntax for the Non- and Deterministic Program Graphs can be seen in book Formal Methods chap.
+The differences in syntax for the Non- and Deterministic Program Graphs can be seen in the book Formal Methods chap.
 2 from *Course 02141 - Computer Science Modelling on DTU*.

 In order to generate the Program Graphs, it is then processed by a function that translates the list of edges into the syntax for graphviz, and generate a file called `graph.dot`.
-This file contains the program graph, consider reading *How to interpret program graph results*.
+This file contains the program graph (consider reading *How to interpret program graph results*).

 ## **Step-Wise Execution**